 - Is there someone in your life today who has a critical view of you?
-What changes can you ask God to make in you today that might eventually help that other person to see you through different eyes?
+What changes can you ask God to make in you in the days ahead that might eventually lead that other person to see you through different eyes?

 Permission to distribute: Please feel free to download, print, or electronically share this message in its entirety for non-commercial purposes with as many people as you like.